Reverend Dr. Martin Luther King Jr, the great American civil rights leader, was born in Atlanta, George on January 15, 1929.

 Dr. Martin Luther King Jr’s leadership of non-violent protest for civil rights helped move our country forward, but it hasn’t been enough.

 We are still under assault for the color of our skin, and now for our last names and accents.

 The only way to gain equality is to take power ourselves.
-The way we do that in a democracy is by running for office and voting.
+The way we do that in a democracy is by voting and running for office.